About me

 Proceedings of the National Academy of Sciences USA 120 (45), e2312077120 (2023)

-In this work, we describe the diversity of rodent stripe patterns and explain it from simple developmental principles.
+We systematically describe the diversity of rodent stripe patterns and show how it can be in part explained from simple developmental principles.
 We do so by using an integrated approach that combines recent molecular insights, pattern formation models, and phylogenetic analysis.

 Rodent patterns